1mackenziekyle/cover-letters/README.md

 ## Project Outline

+Ever feel like a robot applying to dozens of software jobs using the same templates and changing the company name, job title, etc.?

+Ever wish you could get someone else to do it?

-This project
+This tool will

-- Uses Python and Robot Framework for navigating through login screens and authentication.
-- Uses Pandas for fetching and storing data from the Job Board
-- Runs a Node.js program that calls the Python script and handles data in JSON from the python script
-- Uses docxtemplater to generate the .docx files from a template

 ## How to use:

 Requires that you have Python, Node.js, Robocorp VS Code Extension, Bash installed.

 - Copy this repository
-- make a new folder called /input
+- enter your info into **input/userinfo.json**
-- add your cover letter template under /input folder and edit the variable 'templateName' in task.js (mine is cover-letter-template.docx)
+- add your cover letter templates for front-end, under /input folder and edit the template name variables at the top of **task.js** (mine is cover-letter-template.docx)
-- in your template word doc, use the variables
+- in your template word doc, use the variables:

+  - {FULLNAME}
+  - {PROGRAM}
+  - {EMAIL}
+  - {CELL_NUMBER}
   - {JOB_TITLE}
   - {ORGANIZATION}
   - {LOCATION}